Rural health careers

 Enjoy flexible hours, a more affordable lifestyle and being part of a supportive community.

-On 22 May 2019, RDN hosted a Rural Health Career Forum to inform students of the vast range of rural health careers and associated pathways.
+RDN hosts an annual Rural Health Careers Forum to inform students of the vast range of rural health careers and associated pathways.
 See what the health professionals attending had to say about a career in rural health:

 RDN Career Fact Sheets